partiql/partiql-beamline/partiql-beamline-book/src/getting-started/what-is-beamline.md

 One of Beamline's key strengths is **reproducibility**:

-- **Seeds**: Control the random number generation for consistent results
+- **Seeds**: Control the random data generation for consistent results
 - **Timestamps**: Control the starting time for temporal data
 - **Deterministic**: Same inputs always produce the same outputs
 - **Debuggable**: Reproduce exact datasets for debugging and validation